 In Bangkok I booked into the Malaysia Hotel and visited Kenny.
 Not much had changed at the bar, except Pong had gone to Germany.
 Kenny said, “He a nice man.”

-He was right.
-My room overlooked a field of jungle grass.
+He was right and I chose a second-floor room overlooking a field of jungle grass.
 I wrote in the morning and went to Walking Street at night.
 The bars were filled with women.
 Some of them beautiful.
 One night I brought a girl back.
 In the morning Michael warned, “This is my home.
 Not a brothel.”

 His admonishment was deserved, considering his wife didn’t approve of having a guest.
 I should have left, but liked taking care of their daughter.
 His wife never did.
 She would disappear for most of the day and miraculously arrive a half-hour before her husband’s arrival.

-I thought about telling Michael about his wife’s absences, but it was none of my business.
+I thought about telling Michael, but her wife’s absences were none of my business.

 After dinner we drink whiskey.
 His wife watched Thai TV.
 I went out to Walking Street.
 The sex emporium was wide open.
-Drink, drugs, and sex.
 Go-go girls begged me to take them home, dying for a night off their feet.
 I tipped them $5 and returned to Michael’s house.
 I didn’t sleep long.